-The event had the hallmark of the apartheid era; poor black miners protesting against low wages and poor living conditions.
+The incident had the hallmark of the apartheid era; poor black miners protesting against low wages and poor living conditions violently killed by law enforcers.

 When some individuals among the heavily armed protestors allegedly opened fire at police officers, the response was immediate, decisive, ferocious and brutal.
 To date, at least thirty-four protesters are known to have died and the number may yet rise should more die from injuries sustained in the ill-fated protest.